alaska-panos/SaulChemonges_T1A2/README.md

 ## 4.1.
 README document

-The entire project documentation has been compiled in README.md.
+The entire project documentation has been compiled in this README.md.
 This file contains:

     A link (URL) to my published portfolio website
     A link to my GitHub repository